Norwalk Historical Society Museum

-In 1997, the collection was moved to a new location in South Norwalk (41 North main Street) and opened as the Norwalk Museum.
-The Norwalk Museum operated out of this location until May, 2012, when it was closed.
+In 1997, the collection was moved to a new location in South Norwalk at 41 North Main Street and opened as the Norwalk Museum, operating from this location until May, 2012, when it was closed.

-The Norwalk Historical Society administrative offices and gift shop are operated out of the Norwalk Historical Society Museum (141 East Ave., Norwalk, CT).
+The Norwalk Historical Society administrative offices and gift shop are operated out of the Norwalk Historical Society Museum at 141 East Avenue, Norwalk, CT.

 Noon, 1pm, 2pm, & 3pm

 Tickets may be purchased in advance online or at the door.
 All sales final.
 No refunds.

 Front entrance accessible only from the Norwalk City Hall parking area at 125 East Ave., Norwalk, CT.
 The Museum is in the red brick house with double blue front doors, next to the Norwalk Health Department building.